datamokotow/open-langchain-csv-sqlite/README.md

 # CSV Agent for Data Analysis (SQLite)

-This is an AI-powered data analysis tool that reads a csv file, imports the data into a SQLite db, and provides a conversational interface for querying the data using natural language.
+This is an AI-powered data analysis tool that reads a csv file, imports the data into SQLite db, and provides a conversational interface for querying the data using natural language.
 It uses the `OpenAI` model for natural language understanding and `SQLDatabaseToolkit` from `langchain` for database operations.

 ## Features
 * Upload CSV file and create a SQLite database.